Patricia Altschul Talks ‘Southern Charm’ Season 7, Launches Upscale Home Line

 Patricia Altschul opened up about the upcoming seventh season of Southern Charm, and her upcoming home line during an interview on Danny Pellegrino’s podcast, Everything Iconic, last week.

-As she and her co-stars, including Cameran Eubanks, Kathryn Dennis, Shep Rose, Craig Conover, Austen Kroll, Whitney Sudler-Smith, and Madison LeCroy, remain under quarantine in Charleston, South Carolina as coronavirus concerns continue to grow, Altschul spoke about production on the new episodes before sharing the inspiration behind her new line.
+As she and her co-stars, including Cameran Eubanks, Kathryn Dennis, Shep Rose, Craig Conover, Austen Kroll, Whitney Sudler-Smith, and Madison LeCroy, remain under quarantine in Charleston, South Carolina, Altschul spoke about production on the new episodes before sharing the inspiration behind her new line.

 “Yes, as of today, they were doing a couple of interviews but yeah,” Altschul confirmed of the shut down of production on Southern Charm Season 7.

-Amid the ongoing quarantine, Altschul told Pellegrino that sh has been staying busy with “all kinds of things” as she continues to work with secretary every day until 2 p.m. and prepares for the upcoming launch of her new line of home products from Home Shopping.
+Amid the ongoing quarantine, Altschul told Pellegrino that she has been staying busy with “all kinds of things.”
+She continues to work with her secretary every day until 2 p.m. and is preparing for the upcoming launch of a new line of home products for the Home Shopping Network.

 “We are going to do upscale things for the home, beautiful, upscale things.
 So, we’re changing the whole concept of interior design based on Mario Buatta’s sense of aesthetics,” she explained.

-Altschul then said that while she couldn’t say much about what has happened so far between the Southern Charm cast, she is hopeful that they will be able to resume filming soon.
+Altschul then said that while she couldn’t say much about what has happened so far between the Southern Charm cast, she is hopeful that they will be able to start filming again soon.

 As The Inquisitr previously reported, the cast of Southern Charm began sharing photos and videos from production on Season 7 in late February.
-At the time, Us Weekly magazine revealed Danni Baird had confirmed the start of filming with a photo of cameras mounted on the dashboard of her car.
-She also told her online fans and followers that the seventh “time’s a charm.”
+At the time, Us Weekly revealed that Danni Baird had confirmed the start of filming with a photo of cameras mounted to the dashboard of her car.
+She also told her online followers that the seventh “time’s a charm.”

-Around the same time, cast members Naomie Olindo and Chelsea Meissner confirmed they were together and seemingly filming for the new episodes.
+Around the same time, cast members Naomie Olindo and Chelsea Meissner confirmed they were together and seemingly filming new episodes.